Link Search Menu Expand Document

 NAT-T keep alive time If a device is behind a NAT, this specifies the rate at which to send keep alive packets between hosts to keep the mappings in the NAT device intact.

-Tunnel Alarm Aggregation Threshold Specifies the number of alarms to allow before alerting the tunnel alarm.
+Tunnel alarm aggregation Threshold Specifies the number of alarms to allow before alerting the tunnel alarm.

 Maintain end-to-end overlay mapping Enforces the same overlay to be used end-to-end when traffic is forwarded on multiple nodes.